United Federation of Teachers: Caucuses

 The Unity Caucus, formed in 1962, predominates in the union, holding nearly every leadership position.
 New Action formed in the 1980s as an opposition caucus but, since 2003, it has cross-endorsed Unity candidates.
-The Movement of Rank and File Educators (MORE) is a new caucus, formed in 2012.
+The Movement of Rank and File Educators (MORE) is a relatively new caucus, formed in 2012, whose stated focus is to "[defend] members' rights, [fight] for social justice, and [empower] workers in schools."

 In the spring of 2013, UFT election campaign, president Michael Mulgrew (Unity) refused repeated requests to debate his opponent, Julie Cavanagh (MORE).

 Composition

 According to UFT's Department of Labor records since 2005, when membership classifications were first reported, about 32% of the union's membership are considered retirees, with eligibility to vote in the union.
 UFT contracts also cover some non-members, known as agency fee payers, which, since 2005, have numbered comparatively about 1% of the size of the union's membership.
 As of 2013, this accounts for 59,444 retirees and 2,675 non-members paying agency fees, compared to 124,145 "active" members.